Solo Work

 Sound Engineer: Mark Webber

-Jwala – Rising Flame
+JWALA – Rising Flame

+Jwala explores the enigmatic quality of the Flame: that which burns is that which simultaneously illuminates.
+Created after the passing of her father and the birth of her daughter, Jwala finds connection between saying good-bye and looking ahead, between release and hope, between shedding and seeking.
+Strong, yet vulnerable, the flickering Flame is a symbol that connects all the worlds: the cosmic, the temporal, and the spiritual.
 In the transfixing solo “Jwala: Rising Flame,” Ms. Prakash invokes the image of fire and its behavior: how it moves, what it means, what it gives and takes from us.
 Her warmth and brightness as a performer suit the theme; those qualities surfaced as soon as the light came up on her slowly turning figure.
 Five musicians, including her brother, the vocalist Aditya Prakash, joined her onstage, and from the first moment, music and dance worked together in trance-inducing harmony. -The New York Times, April 2016

+“The innovations here were subtle, both musical and choreographic.
+Like many bharatanatyam evenings, this one had a theme: the flame as a symbol of life, inspiration, and the universe.
 Throughout, her connection to the music was intense.
 At times, her fingers became a visualization of the rhythm, rising and falling…..she embodied the qualities of a flame, using her hands to evoke its ever-changing nature.
 The flickering of her fingers and wrists, the only part of her that moved, was mesmerizing.
 Later, her whole body became the flame, filling the tage with her spins……One of the songs was atypical, a setting of a Sufi poem….In response, Prakash’s dancing became meltingly fluid, with a creamy legato; she seemed to swim through the air, her eyes closed.
 (The song was called “Becoming,” and developed the idea of losing oneself in infinity.)” –Dance Tabs Magazine, April 2016.

-(Features Mythili and a Quintet of Musicians)
+(Features Mythili and a quintet of musicians)

-Originally commissioned in 2010 by the Getty Center, Los Angeles, Seasons of love brings to the fore the expressive, theatrical element of Bharata Natyam, wherein poetry is highlighted through spoken word, lyrics, melody, rhythm, movement and emotion.
+Originally commissioned in 2010 by the Getty Center, Los Angeles, Seasons of Love brings to the fore the expressive, theatrical element of Bharata Natyam, wherein poetry is highlighted through spoken word, lyrics, melody, rhythm, movement and emotion.

 The artists take the audience on a journey through the moments of love, anticipation, passion, betrayal, and longing that inspired Indian poets to develop a luxurious vocabulary of metaphors to describe the emotion’s varying shades and harmonious relation with nature.
 These stories of love are told through the playful God of Love, who is armed with a bow and quiver of arrows.
-His strides are proud, his smile mischevious.
+His strides are proud, his smile mischievous.
 These are his instruments, and love is his weapon.

-Aikya – in the voice of Akka Mahadevi
+AIKYA – in the voice of Akka Mahadevi

 Akka Mahadevi (12th century) is widely regarded as a social revolutionary in the field of female emancipation and empowerment.
 Her poetry at once reflects the burning desire that fueled her extraordinary passion and courage: the singular desire for Oneness (Aikya) with her beloved Chennamallikarjuna (Lord as Pure as Jasmine).
 This production “Aikya” seeks to reflect the intensity of Akka Mahadevi’s spiritual transformation.
 Her exceptionally beautiful verses (vachanas) soar the heights of philosophical imagination, yet delve into the infinite depths of the soul with fervent love and surrender.